 Communication to the public

-The hospital must take steps to communicate to the public and external emergency services (ambulance services, after care clinics, etc.) if it cannot offer emergency medical care temporarily or permanently.3 Various methods of media could be used, including public broadcast and signage at strategic locations advising would-be patients of the recommended course of action, such as going to the closest hospital with emergency services.
+The hospital must take steps to communicate to the public and external emergency services (ambulance services and other related services) if it cannot offer emergency medical care, temporarily or permanently.3 Various methods of media could be used, including public broadcast, social media and signage at strategic locations advising patients of the recommended course of action, such as going to the closest hospital with emergency services.

 Communication between management and nursing staff

 Good communication with frontline staff will be key.
-Nurses affected by the closure should be given information about the timing of the closure, any diversions to other hospitals that have been arranged, what is expected of nurses by their employer, and contact details for the most responsible administrator.
+Nurses affected by the closure can best meet their responsibilities if given information about the timing of the closure, any diversions to other hospitals that have been arranged, what is expected of nurses by their employer, and contact details for the most responsible administrator.
 This is particularly important if an outpatient department entrance remains open for persons to access the building for reasons other than emergent care.
 That fact alone may mean patients, or those accompanying them, arrive in the hope and expectation of emergency care despite posted information about the closure.

-It is common and usual practice for doctors and nurses to work as a team in emergency care.
-Medical directives, verbal orders, regulations and policies empower nurses to act very quickly.
-As a result, nurses can act prior to a physician assessment and written orders.
-In normal circumstances, medical assessments and orders will be made soon after, during the same episode of care.
-In the altered circumstances of a closure, this will not occur since the unit will generally not be staffed with doctors and nurses.
+In normal circumstances, it is a common and usual practice for doctors, nurse practitioners, and nurses to work as a team in emergency care.
+Authorizing mechanisms like directives, verbal orders, regulations, and policies empower nurses to respond quickly.
+On the basis of these, nurses might act prior to a physician or nurse practitioner assessment and written orders.
+In normal circumstances, medical and nurse practitioner assessments and orders would be made soon after, during the same episode of care.
+In the altered circumstances of a closure, this will not occur since the unit may not be staffed with doctors, nurse practitioners, and nurses.

-A plan regarding patient management might identify approved practices to assist patients who seek urgent care despite the closure.
-The plan may consist of nursing assessments, any legally authorized nursing practices (including First Aid, BCLS or ACLS for nurses with this extra certification), and assisting the patient or companion to obtain other emergency medical services.
-It would be based on the scope of nursing practice and would be in compliance with the hospital’s efforts to redirect such patients to a facility where their needs could be met.
-Such intervention cannot and will not encompass all of what emergency and outpatient nurses are accustomed to providing their patients in usual circumstances.
+A plan regarding patient management might identify approved practices to assist patients in need of urgent care who attend despite the closure, like nursing assessment and any legally authorized nursing practices, (including First Aid, BCLS or ACLS for nurses with this extra certification), and assisting the patient to obtain other emergency medical services.
+It would be based on the scope of nursing practice and be in compliance with the hospital’s efforts to redirect such patients to a facility where their needs could be met.
+Such intervention cannot and will not encompass all of the care emergency and outpatient nurses are accustomed to providing in usual circumstances.
 It may also identify practices which are outside the scope of nursing practice and should not be implemented in these altered circumstances, such as ordering tests or administering unprescribed medications,4 which are usually implemented pursuant to an order, directive or protocol.
-If there are directives for nurses in place, by a physician or nurse practitioner orders, the health facility should decide if they are suspended during a closure since there will not be a doctor or nurse practitioner to oversee the course of patient care.
+If there are directives (doctor or nurse practitioner orders) in place that nurses would normally initiate, the health facility must decide if they are suspended during a closure since there will not be a doctor or nurse practitioner to oversee the course of patient care.

 CNPS beneficiaries can contact CNPS at 1-800-267-3390 to speak with a member of CNPS legal counsel.
 All calls are confidential.